biovino1/DCTDomain/README.md

 to compare each protein pair in the dataset to each other to get a bit score and E-value.
 The results are then parsed and the AUROC is calculated.

+Instructions on how to use each tool for the purposes of this project can be found in guide.txt in the benchmarking directory.

 **************************************************************************************************************
 # Clustering
 **************************************************************************************************************